AFT Calculator

-Training for the Army Fitness Test: 2-Mile Run
+Training for the AFT: 2-Mile Run

 Why Aerobic Fitness Matters for Military Performance